tdhoang0412/portfolio/index.md

 # Welcome to My Portfolio

-Hello there, my name is Thanh Dat Hoang, born and raised in Vietnam.
+Hello, my name is Thanh Dat Hoang, born and raised in Vietnam.
 I did my master's and doctoral thesis on astrophysics at the University of Bonn and the Max Planck Institute for Radio Astronomy.
 I am now a data scientist specialising in big data processing and distributed computing.

 ## Projects